-Serve these baked maple and brown sugar glazed bacon strips as part of a hearty breakfast with pancakes or French toast or cut the bacon strips into pieces before baking and use the glazed pieces on appetizers or in burger mixtures.
+Serve these baked maple and brown sugar glazed bacon strips as part of a hearty breakfast with pancakes or French toast.
+Alternatively, cut the bacon strips into pieces before baking and use the glazed pieces on appetizers or in burger mixtures.
 The bacon would make an excellent topping for chicken or turkey burgers.
 Crumble the bacon and add it to a pan of cornbread or make a crispy, savory-sweet topping for muffins.

-This bacon is so easy to make-- just be sure to line the baking pan with foil so you won't have a baked-on mess to clean off the pan.
+This bacon is so easy to make—be sure to line the baking pan with foil so you won't have a baked-on mess to clean off the pan.
 If you want to spice the bacon strips up a bit, sprinkle them lightly with some cinnamon sugar just before baking.

 This is a great snack or breakfast bacon recipe, glazed and baked to perfection.
 Or cook the bacon until it's flexible but not crispy and use it to wrap around a meatloaf or pork tenderloins.
 Save the collected maple, and bacon flavored drippings to replace other fats for flavorful sauteed meat or vegetables.
 Or add the drippings to homemade cornbread or cornbread muffins.